Maroon and White Fun Run

 2025 Race Swag

 Run for the swag!
-Register by April 16 to receive a commemorative T-shirt and finisher's medal.
+2025 participants who registered by April 16 received a commemorative T-shirt and finisher's medal.

 Hosted by the University Staff Council at Texas A&M University, proceeds generated at the second annual Maroon and White Fun Run will benefit staff members who experience financial hardships due to a catastrophic life event.